Lavender Care Guide: Essential Growing Tips

 Winter

 Lavender is semi-evergreen and may lose some foliage in winter.
 In colder zones, protect plants with burlap or bring potted lavender indoors.
-Reduce watering significantly.
+Reduce watering significantly during this time.

 Common Issues & Solutions

-Lavender is relatively pest-resistant, but aphids and spittlebugs can occasionally appear.
-Use a strong spray of water or insecticidal soap to manage infestations.
+Pests Aphids and spittlebugs Use a strong spray of water or insecticidal soap to manage infestations.

 lavender-care-growing-tips_2